ITxPT/DataDictionary/Definitions/ITxPTDefinitions.md

 **Source:** Transmodel

 **Defintion:** The time a vehicle has to wait at a specific TIMING POINT IN JOURNEY PATTERN, for a specified TIME DEMAND TYPE.
-This
+This wait time can be superseded by a VEHICLE JOURNEY WAIT TIME.

 ## JOURNEY RUN TIME ##